- Per-user services are created at logon and managed from Registry templates.

 Recommended network services for My Cloud and similar devices

-If you're using storage like My Cloud OS 5 or My Cloud Home, it's a good idea to keep certain network services running and starting automatically.
-This makes discovery, sharing, and connections easier.
-Check that they are active after hardening changes.
+If you're using storage like My Cloud OS 5 or My Cloud Home, it's a good idea to keep certain network services running and set to Automatic startup.
+This facilitates discovery, sharing, and connections.
+Make sure they're active after any hardening changes.

-To adjust them from the Services console: select the service, select Properties, change "Startup type" to Automatic, and then click Apply.
-If it's stopped, click Start.
-Restart the computer to validate that they persist.
+To adjust them from the Services console: select the service, Properties, change "Startup type" to Automatic and apply; if it is stopped, click Start.
+Restart the computer to verify that the changes persist.

 Repair Microsoft Store and check associated services